darklang/dark/fsharp-backend/src/BackendOnlyStdLib/README.md

 # BackendOnlyStdLib

-Dark Functions which need to be run on the backend, due to their connection to the DB, queues, external internet, etc.
+Standard library functions which need to be run on the backend, due to their connection to the DB, queues, external internet, etc.